sjmack/HLAtools/README.md

 [1] "A*01:09:01:01" "A*01:09:01:02"
 ```

-- queryRelease() searches the alleleListHistory object for user-defined allele name variants in a specific IPD-IMGT/HLA release, identifying the number of alleles that match the query term, or a vector of allele names that match the query term.
+- queryRelease() searches the alleleListHistory object for user-defined allele name elements in a specific IPD-IMGT/HLA release, identifying the number of alleles that match the query term, or a vector of allele names that match the query term.

 ```
 queryRelease("3.30.0","DRB9",FALSE)